The First Seven Seconds and Beyond: How to Get Five Qualified Sales Leads at Every Networking Event

 By being focused and efficient at a networking event, and by making sure your communication is “primordially correct,” you’ll talk to fewer people, but end up with better leads.

-Have a question for Vicki?
-Ask or leave a comment below!
+Have a question for Vicki or want to leave a comment?
+Click here.